 The Fire Services department regulates burn permits during fire season.

-To protect the community and the environment, permits are required for all burning besides campfires from March 1 to October 31.
+To protect the community and the environment, permits are required for all burning besides campfires from February 20 to October 31 in 2024.
 Permits are free but site inspections may be required, and permits may be conditional, to ensure safety.

 How can I obtain a burn permit?